DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/textColor.md

 ---
 ---
 ##### shortDescription
-Specifies the color of the text for the cell.
+Specifies the text color for the cell.

 ---
 <!-- Description goes here -->